ernesto-elsaesser/txt2map/README.md

 4. For each cluster of resolved GeoName entries, load ALL named elements from OpenStreetMap
 5. Scan the text for any of the received names

 The output is a set of annotations, including layers for recognized names, linked GeoNames identifiers, matches local names and matches OSM references.
 These annotations can be visulaized using the included web server.
 Note that loading data from OSM for the first time might take some time.

+The thesis that presents the underlying algorithm will be published here are soon as it is through review.

 ## Usage